Severi curves of rational elliptic surfaces

-We denote by $\Aut(\E8)$ the group of linear isometries. \begin{lem} $\Aut(\E8)$ acts transitively on the vectors of norm 2 and on those of norm 4. \end{lem} \begin{proof} The vectors of norm 2 are the roots of the $\E8$ root system, and in general, the Weyl group of any simply laced root system acts transitively on the roots \cite[Lemma~10.4.C]{humphreys-lie-rep}.
+\begin{lem} $\Aut(\E8)$ acts transitively on the vectors of norm 2 and on those of norm 4. \end{lem} \begin{proof} The vectors of norm 2 are the roots of the $\E8$ root system, and in general, the Weyl group of any simply laced root system acts transitively on the roots \cite[Lemma~10.4.C]{humphreys-lie-rep}.

 As for the norm 4 vectors, one verifies that these are precisely given by plus or minus a permutation of the following vectors (where superscripts denote repeated entries)

 whereas the roots are (again up permutation and sign)